 While cleaning out a storage shed at my sister’s house I found an old dining chair.
 I was instantly reminded of eating french toast, spaghetti, and many other home-cooked meals in this chair.
 This chair had unfortunately seen much better days.
 The seat was busted into three different pieces and unattached from the frame of the chair and the entire thing needed some attention.
 So I cleaned off a spot in the shop and went to work cleaning and taking everything apart.
 Luckily the mainframe of the chair was still in pretty good shape and the wood was still strong.

-Now that both pieces were sanded washed and dry I did it all again but using 220 grit sandpaper.
+Now that both pieces were clean and fairly smooth, I sanded it all over again.
+This time using 220-grit sandpaper.
 This didn’t take as long since I wasn’t having to go through the dirt and old sealant.
-You always want to go up in numbers when sanding.
-The point of each grit is to erase the marks made by the rougher grit.
-The higher the number the harder it will be to see any marks left behind from the previous sandpaper.
+Always go up in numbers when sanding.
+The point of each grit is to erase the marks made by the lower-numbered, rougher grit.
+The higher the number, the harder it will be to see any marks left behind from the previous sandpaper.
 I have gone up to 1,300 grit sandpaper on some of my hand-carved eating utensils but for a project like this 220 is perfectly fine.

 Adam Kittrell is the Wood and Metal Shop Foreman at the Arkansas Regional Innovation Hub.
 He has been working in and around shops since middle school and has only cut his fingers on a saw once.
 His shop teachers would be proud.